openzipkin/zipkin-js/packages/zipkin-transport-aws-sqs/README.md

 ```
 ## Requirements

-The credentials that your service has requires the following permissions in order to function:
+AWS credentials will be loaded as described [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials.html).
+The credentials must have the following permissions:

 `sqs:DescribeStream` for health checking

 `sqs:PutRecord` for placing spans on the queue

 ## Message encoding
-The message's binary data includes a list of spans.
-Supported encodings
+The message's binary data includes a list of spans in the same JSON V2 format
-are the same as the http [POST /spans](http://zipkin.io/zipkin-api/#/paths/%252Fspans) body.
+as the http [POST /spans](http://zipkin.io/zipkin-api/#/paths/%252Fspans) body.

-Encoding defaults is JSON, now a days we only support this encoding.

 # Related work

 [collector-sqs](https://github.com/openzipkin/zipkin-aws/tree/master/collector-sqs)
 integrates with zipkin-server to pull spans off of an SQS queue instead
-of http or kafka.
+of HTTP or Kafka.